ProIntegritate/lolIR/README.md

 Runs quite fast, many thing are started in parallel so it takes from 30 to 10 seconds depending on your system performance.

 For each machine it creaters a folder called %computername%_%timestamp% so if you do aquisition on multiple boxes you get a unique folder for each run.
 Can be started on USB, network share or whatever and yes, it does not need any other files to work, 100% Windows lolbins for DFIR.
+The latest version also creates a .zip file of the content so, grab whatever data you need.

 **How to use it:**

 1. Get the .bat file
-2. Run it up under admin privileges.
+2. Run it under admin privileges.
 3. Done.